Social media marketing on Facebook is on the rise.

 3. Use analytics and learn from them

-For example, it’s commonly known that the best times of day to post for maximize engagement are:
+For example, it’s commonly known that the best times of day to post for maximum engagement are:

 - Mornings when people first wake up